google api crux cwv

 What are Core Web Vitals?

 Core Web Vitals are essential factors defined by Google, crucial to a website’s overall user experience.
-They include metrics like Largest Contentful Paint (LCP), First Input Delay (FID), and Cumulative Layout Shift (CLS), which assess a webpage’s loading performance, interactivity, and visual stability.
+They include metrics like Largest Contentful Paint (LCP), First Input Delay (FID), and Cumulative Layout Shift (CLS), which assess a web page’s loading performance, interactivity, and visual stability.

 How Do Core Web Vitals Affect SEO?